What is slow reading?

 Why do I do this?
 This habitus eventually helps me stand on my own two feet, and not parrot what I hear or see or hear around me, chase after the banners of other parties this way and that.
 It is a never-ending, active task to liberate my mind from foreign bondage, subornment, and manipulation.
 How to weigh evidence and testimony, what are the fundamental premises, how to form and dissect arguments, what manner of inquiry is appropriate to different matters, how to re-cognize things, how to distinguish things, discern good and bad, how to untangle the several senses of terms and phrases.
 Symposium enriches my life, ennoble me.
 And it isn’t a guilty pleasure!

-David Saussy | Slowing down, coming to a stop and wondering.
+David Saussy | Slowing down, even coming to a stop

 If you have ever spent time hiking in the mountains, you learn quickly that the way you walk on a mountain path must be very different from walking on a sidewalk in a city.
 This is not a matter of interpretation.
-There is necessarily a different rhythm to hiking and a different awareness you bring to the walking.
-Ascent and descent are different, involving different muscles and different kinds of movement.
+There is necessarily a different rhythm to hiking and a different awareness you bring to it.
+Ascent and descent are even different, involving different muscles and different kinds of movement.

 “Starting with Don Quijote to our latest endeavor, The Last Puritan, meeting with our group has become one of the highlights of my week, each and every single week.